mlanza/seqkit/README.md

 Run Logseq in Developer Mode.
 Flip it on under `Settings > Advanced`.
 Then enable the local HTTP API via the button in the upper right.
 You must [set up a token](https://wiki.jamesravey.me/books/software-misc/page/logseq-http-api).
 This setup and tooling transforms Logseq into a lightweight MCP server.

-Install tools in your path however you like:
+Install it to your path however you like:
 ```zsh
 export PATH=~/Documents/nt/bin:$PATH
 ```